What To Sow In April As The Weather Warms & Days Get Longer? The Choice of Veg is Huge. Here’s My April Sowing List.

 Sweetcorn need a warm soil to germinate in.
 Outdoors in most areas that will mean late April or even May.
 But some people start them in modules or pots.
 It works but always seems a bit of a faff to me.

-Remember sweetcorn are wound pollinated so are best planted in blocks rather than long single rows.
+Remember sweetcorn are wind pollinated so are best planted in blocks rather than long single rows.

 Chard or Swiss chard is often confused with other crops, such as cardoons.
 The derivation of the word chard is apparently the same as the French cardoon.
 I tend to regard them as a spinach substitute that has beautiful colourful stalks.
 I grow them in the same way as spinach.